-As Halloween is nearly upon us, Stacey Hughes, teacher trainer in the Professional Development team at OUP, has been busy creating a collection of ghostly classroom activities for you to use with your class.
+As Halloween is nearly upon us, teacher trainer Stacey Hughes has been busy creating a collection of ghostly classroom activities for you to use with your class.

 It seems that everyone likes a scary story.
 As autumn days grow shorter and darker, forcing us indoors, this is the perfect time to tell ghost stories.

 Ghost stories and tales of the supernatural have been around for centuries and are a feature of nearly every culture.
 Though many people may not believe in ghosts today, stories about haunted castles, enchanted ruins and spooky spectres are still very popular.

 Why do we like to be scared so much?
 One theory is that frightening stories cause a release of adrenaline which makes us feel a ‘rush’.
 Adrenaline is the same hormone that is released in a fight or flight situation, and, because there is no real danger, we enjoy this ‘thrill’.
 So we tell ghost stories around the campfire, go to frightening movies, read chilling novels – all in search of a spine-tingling sensation.

 Why not use this opportunity to incorporate some ghostly language and tasks into your lessons?
 We have put together a variety of activities that can be used at various levels and with different age groups.
 We start off with our intermediate instructions and activities, including:

 - Scary Collocations

 How to use these resources with your class, whether in the classroom or remotely.

 The below instructions correspond to the activities listed in the Halloween activity pack above.
 You can use these ideas to structure your lessons.

 1. Introduce the topic of Halloween and find out what students know about it by asking them to respond in the chatbox or turn on their microphones one at a time.
 Put them into breakout rooms to brainstorm 10 words related to the topic of Halloween.
 Feed back in plenary.